bhagwandas786/Next-Gen-LlaMA-Deployment-3Fs/README.md

 **Key Components:**

-- *Encoder* – Processes and extracts meaning from input text sequences.
+*Encoder* – Processes and extracts meaning from input text sequences.
-- *Decoder* – Generates context-aware responses based on encoded information.
+- -*Decoder* – Generates context-aware responses based on encoded information.
 - *Self-Attention Mechanism* – Determines which words or tokens in a sentence are most relevant to each other.
 - *Feed-Forward Layers* – Refine and transform representations between model layers.
 - *Positional Encoding* – Helps the model understand word order in a sentence.